csarevalo/Flutter-App-Simple-Calculator/README.md

 2. [DartPad: an online code editor for Dart (it can run *flutter* programs)](https://dartpad.dev/?id)

 If you have no intent on going through the code and want a **fast, hassle free test of the application, I recommend dart pad** (I even added a file just for it by combining all dart files together, just copy & paste and voilà, done).
+[DartPad File is here](lib/dartPad_main.dart).

 However, if you want to look through the code, a more organize way of doing it would be through FlutLab (just import the project to your workspace from the rep url and change a few dependencies... mainly the flutter version from 10.1.3 to 10.1.0).
-This method is a bit lengthier though so be warned.
+This method is a bit lengthier (about 10-20mins if you watch tutorials) though so be warned.

 ## Thanks for reading